mchen04/Grantify.ai/README.md

 ### Available Scripts

 - `npm run update-grants`: Run the pipeline with mock data (for testing)
-- `npm run update-grants-live`: Run the pipeline with real data from Grants.gov
+- `npm run update-grants-live`: Run the pipeline with real data from Grants.gov using OpenRouter
+- `npm run update-grants-gemini`: Run the pipeline with real data using Gemini API
+- `npm run update-grants-no-ai`: Run the pipeline with real data without AI processing
 - `npm run clear-grants`: Clear all grants from the database
 - `npm run update-schema`: Update the database schema (requires manual SQL execution)
 - `npm run cleanup-expired`: Remove grants with past deadlines from the database
+- `npm run apply-migration`: Apply database migrations

 ### Active Grants Only